 About Me

-I research energy-efficient Computer Architectures based on the RISC-V ISA by leveraging clever instruction set extensions and new memory architectures.
-Throughout my PhD, I have worked on various ASICs including RTL design, verification, synthesis, place & route, DRC fixing, and testing of the manufactured silicon on an industry-grade ASIC tester.
+My research – cited over 1000 times – ranges from hardware compiler intermediate representations to many-core compute clusters and energy-efficient operand streaming CPU architectures.
+Throughout my PhD, I have worked on various ASICs covering RTL design, verification, synthesis, place & route, DRC fixing, and testing of the manufactured silicon on an industry-grade ASIC tester.

 I am most skilled in C/C++, Python, and SystemVerilog.
 During night hours I enjoy coding in Rust.
+When I’m not deep in compilers or ISA design, I tinker with hardware projects on my YouTube channel – recently building an 8-bit superscalar CPU on breadboards and custom PCBs.

 Projects

-A foundation for building hardware design tools.
+A foundation for building the next generation of open hardware design tools.

 See the LLHD talk and the PLDI paper.